jian-en/pinocchioNodeServer/README.md

                  by the local blockchain
     * privateKey: the contract owner's private key
     * contractAddress: get this address when you deploy the smart contract
-        - When you migrate the smart contract, you can get the address in the log
+        - Migrate the smart contract using `truffle migrate --reset --network development_gui` (based on your environment), and input the address from the log into contractAddress
-        - Pls refer to PinocchioDapp on how to migrate the smart contract locally
     * contractAbi: get the smart contract json description file, refer to the Dapp repo
         - When you compile the smart contract, it will generate the smart contract abi files under a folder called `local`